storesafe/cordova-sqlcipher-adapter/README.md

   });
 ```

-To check the data using the standard transaction API:
+To check the data using the "standard" transaction API:

 ```Javascript
   db.transaction(function(tx) {